SURGE: October 6, 2018 to January 7, 2019

-La Conner Design Charrette: October 2017 (invitation only)
+La Conner Design Charrette: October 2017

-SC2 is helping the Town of La Conner with a design charrette to explore a variety of actions that could be taken to build the Town’s resiliency in the face of climate change and other factors.
+SC2 helped the Town of La Conner host a design charrette to explore a variety of actions that could be taken to build the Town’s resiliency in the face of climate change and other factors.
 The predominant interest of the Town is to focus on the concerns related to Sea Level Rise and Storm Surge with secondary concerns related to changes in groundwater and river flood impacts.
 SC2 is working to help bring both state of the art local climate science alongside resiliency planning to bear in support of La Conner’s interest.

 Skagit River Festival: September 9, 2017